jenkem1337/service-discovery/README.md

 - Registry backed by etcd, which scales horizontally
 - Service TTL is 10 seconds — if a heartbeat is missed, the instance is considered dead and the load balancer is updated
-- Low GC latency (off-heap and allocation-conscious design where applicable)

 ## Use Cases